In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 Therefore, the larger your down payment then, the higher your chances of getting a preapproval.
 That will also mean you can get a higher mortgage ceiling.

-Now that you know the tips of how to get a mortgage in Canada, how do you apply it?
+Now that you know the tips on how to get a mortgage in Canada, how do you get pre approved for a mortgage in Canada?
+Read on!

 How To Apply for A Mortgage in Canada